 When you are ready, approach the conversation from a place of concern and empathy.

-- Saying things to your child like “I’m concerned about you and it’s not okay for anyone to be treated like this” can help your child hear your concerns.
-It’s important to never imply that they brought something on themselves or did something to deserve abuse.
+- Saying things to your child like “I’m concerned about you, and it’s not okay for anyone to be treated like this” can help your child hear your concerns.
+It’s important never to imply that they brought something on themselves or did something to deserve abuse.

-- Focus on negative behaviors, not the the person.
+- Focus on negative behaviors, not the person.
 Attacking your child’s partner can cause your child to become defensive and resistant to help.

 - Encourage your child to reach out for help from a teen dating violence program, advocate, or counselor.

 LifeWire has a full-time Youth Advocate who works directly with teens experiencing dating violence.
 Call our 24-Hour Helpline at 425-746-1940 or check out our Youth Advocacy Flyer for more information.

 - Youth Eastside Services: Youth Eastside Services is a lifeline for kids and families coping with challenges such as emotional distress, substance abuse, and violence.
 Through intervention, outreach, and prevention, YES builds confidence and responsibility, strengthens family relationships, and advocates for a safer community that cares for its youth.

 - Loveisrespect: Loveisrespect engages, educates, and empowers young people to prevent and end abusive relationships.

 - That’s Not Cool: That’s Not Cool is dedicated to decreasing teen dating violence due to technology and is increasing awareness for healthy teen relationships online.